-them for Medic as a percent, of uninsured children statewide with family income that would qualify caid or NC Health Choice, using U.S. Census and NC Families Accessing Services ology (NC FAST) data.
-NC Health Cho (CCNC) prima the process wa The increase in the percentage of children with a usual source of care.
-Dice children are required to enroll in the Community Care of North Carolina ry care medical home and be linked to a primary care provider.
-Prior to Oct 1, 2011, so not mandatory.
-DMA will measure any increase in the percentage of children with of care with NC FAST data.
-North Carolina Care North Car provider.
-Cont statistics will b program.
-Each tracks health in relevant to the The extent to which outcome measures show progress on one or more of the health problems identified by the state.
-It is already a leader in the implementation of new models of care with Community rolina (CCNC), in which Health Choice beneficiaries are linked to a primary care tinued monitoring of CCNC patient enrollment, satisfaction, and health outcomes be one means of quantifying the extent of progress made within the NC Health Choice in year, the NC Institute of Medicine also publishes a Child Health Report Card which insurance coverage, health services utilization, and health status indicators that are Health Choice Program.
-Health Choice will put corresponding measures in place for itoring as DMA continues to manage and administer the Program.
-HEDIS Measurement Set relevant to children and adolescents younger than 19. pice will use nine (9) HEDIS style measures adopted by CMS (See 9.3.7).
-9.3.6.
+The reduction, as a percent, of uninsured children statewide with family income that would qualify them for Medicaid or NC Health Choice, using U.S. Census and NC Families Accessing Services through Technology (NC FAST) data.

+9.3.3. \boxtimes The increase in the percentage of children with a usual source of care.

+NC Health Choice children are required to enroll in the Community Care of North Carolina (CCNC) primary care medical home and be linked to a primary care provider.
+Prior to Oct 1, 2011, the process was not mandatory.
+DMA will measure any increase in the percentage of children with a usual source of care with NC FAST data.

+9.3.4.
+The extent to which outcome measures show progress on one or more of the health problems identified by the state.

+North Carolina is already a leader in the implementation of new models of care with Community Care North Carolina (CCNC), in which Health Choice beneficiaries are linked to a primary care provider.
+Continued monitoring of CCNC patient enrollment, satisfaction, and health outcomes statistics will be one means of quantifying the extent of progress made within the NC Health Choice program.
+Each year, the NC Institute of Medicine also publishes a Child Health Report Card which tracks health insurance coverage, health services utilization, and health status indicators that are relevant to the Health Choice Program.
+Health Choice will put corresponding measures in place for outcomes monitoring as DMA continues to manage and administer the Program.

+9.3.5.
+HEDIS Measurement Set relevant to children and adolescents younger than 19.

+NC Health Choice will use nine (9) HEDIS style measures adopted by CMS (See 9.3.7).

+- 9.3.6.
 Other child appropriate measurement set.
-List or describe the set used.
-If not utilizing the entire HEDIS Measurement Set, specify which measures will be collected, such as: 9.3.7.1.
-X Immunizations 9.3.7.2X Well childcare 9.3.7.3.X Adolescent well visits 9.3.7.4.
-X Satisfaction with care 9.3.7.5.
-X Mental health 9.3.7.6.X Dental care 9.3.7.7.
-X Other, list: nization for Adolescents en and Adolescents' Access to a Primary Care Provider 9.3.8.
-Performance measures for special targeted populations.
+List or describe the set used. - 9.3.7.
+If not utilizing the entire HEDIS Measurement Set, specify which measures will be collected, such as:

+9.3.7.1.
+Minimunizations

+9.3.7.2.
+Well childcare

+9.3.7.3.
+Adolescent well visits

+9.3.7.4.
+Satisfaction with care

+9.3.7.5.
+Mental health

+9.3.7.6.
+Dental care

+9.3.7.7. \times Other, list: